Watch: 1903 automobile is not your average test drive

 "My four-year-old grandson is keen on cars.
 He can tell you all about all my cars.
 And so, hopefully, he will carry on and learn how to drive and maintain these unique things."

-The Holley will attend a vintage car event in Dannevirke this weekend, where locals will have an opportunity to have a closer look.
+The Holley will attend a vintage and veteran car event in Dannevirke this weekend, where locals will have an opportunity to have a closer look.

 On Saturday at 9.30am, there is a rally along High Street from York St to "a mystery destination", and Holley will be one of many cars on display at Hall Street on Sunday from 9am.